-- if you have any concerns regarding a PLAC child particularly if that child is at risk of permanent exclusion.
+- if you have any concerns regarding a PLAC child, such as repeated suspensions, particularly if that child is at risk of permanent exclusion.
 We do need the consent of the parent/carer in order to be involved but can give general advice. - if you have any queries about how best to support the education of PLAC. - if you have questions about Pupil Premium Plus. - if parents are considering home education.